PurpleKingdomGames/indigo-website/indigodocs/unused/events-and-signals.md

 Indigo is powered by events, `GlobalEvent`s to be exact.
 Events represent discrete actions that took place in the previous frame, such as a mouse click.

-The lifecycle of events in Indigo is very strict so that we can support referential transparency.
+The life-cycle of events in Indigo is very strict so that we can support referential transparency.

 - Events are immutable.
 - Events are ordered.